-Payment must be made in one of the ways listed below.
-No other payment method is acceptable.

-- County-issued check to the fuel provider; or - 2.
-A two-party check written to both the applicant and fuel provider.
-It must be clear that the check cannot be cashed without the authorized signature of both parties. - 3.
-A voucher/vendor payment.

-A household may never receive cash assistance to purchase items.
+- A. Heating or cooling assistance payments must be made in one of the ways listed below.
+No other payment method is acceptable. - 1.
+County-issued check to Wake Electric; - A two-party check written to both the applicant and Wake Electric provider.
+It must be clear that the check cannot be cashed without the authorized signature of both parties; or - 3.
+A voucher/vendor payment. - B. A household may never receive cash assistance to purchase items.

-520.08 OTHER SERVICES
+540.08 OTHER SERVICES

-See Energy Manual Section EP-200, Energy Programs Outreach Plan, for Linkup and LifeLine Services.
+See Energy Manual Section EP-200, Energy Programs Outreach Plan, for LifeLine Services.